-MT6235 is capable of running the ARM926EJ-S RISC processor at up to 208 MHz, thus providing fast data processing capabilities.
-In addition to the high clock frequency, a separate CODE cache is also added to further improve the overall system efficiency.
-For large amounts of data transfer, high performance DMA (Direct Memory Access) with hardware flow control is implemented, which greatly enhances the data movement speed while reducing MCU processing load.
+SC6610 is capable of running the ARM7 TDMI-S 32-bit RISC processor at up to 78MHz, thus providing fast data processing capabilities.
+The high clock frequency, separate code and data caches are included to improve the overall system efficiency.
+For large amount of data transfer, high performance DMA (Direct Memory Access) with hardware flow control is implemented, which greatly enhance the data movement efficiency with reducing MCU and DSP processing load.
+Targeted as a high performance platform for mobile applications, Unique ID (UID) and secure boot are also provided to prevent unauthorized porting of the software load and fulfill other applications